TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 appropriate controller (specified in :php:`$controllerName`) in the given extension (specified in :php:`$extensionName`) is called.
-If you did not specify a controller or extension, Extbase assumes, that you stay in the same context.
+If you did not specify a controller or extension, Extbase assumes that you stay in the same context.
 In the fourth parameter :php:`$arguments` you can pass an Array of arguments.
 In our example :php:`['organization' => $organization]` would look like this in the URL: